VISEGRAD BLOG: Slovak coalition crisis could hand Fico a lifeline

 Slovakia – a young state that split from the Czech Republic only in 1993 – has been dominated by populist authoritarian leaders for half its 30 years of existence: during the 1990s by the state’s nationalist founder Vladimir Meciar, and for most of the period since 2006 by Fico, a self-proclaimed leftist who is closer to the radical right.

-The risk now is that the collapse of the centre-right coalition will once again enable Fico – or at least a government including his Smer (Direction) party – to return to power.
+The risk now is that the collapse of the centre-right coalition will once again enable Fico – or at least a government including his Smer (Direction) Party – to return to power.

 Fico was forced to step down in 2018 following the assassination of journalist Jan Kuciak and his partner, though it was later discovered that he had nothing to do with the murders.
-Nevertheless, the pressure of the huge public demonstrations – the biggest since the 1989 Velvet Revolution against communism – shone a light on the seamy relationship between his Smer party and businessmen, and in particular the way that police, prosecutors and judges did their bidding.
+Nevertheless, the pressure of the huge public demonstrations – the biggest since the 1989 Velvet Revolution against communism – shone a light on the seamy relationship between his Smer Party and businessmen, and in particular the way that police, prosecutors and judges did their bidding.

-After the 2020 election, four rightwing parties, led by Matovic’s OLaNO, united on an anti-corruption platform.
+After the 2020 election, four right-wing parties, led by Matovic’s OLaNO, united on an anti-corruption platform.
 They have finally begun to achieve some successes, notably the recent sentencing of former chief prosecutor Dusan Kovacik to eight years for corruption.

 “It is beyond journalists’ imagination and we have not seen half of it yet,” says Aktualne investigative journalist Martin Turcek about the unfolding testimonies of the accused policemen and others as they inform on their colleagues.

-Former interior minister Robert Kalinak and Fico himself have been charged with running a criminal group – a charge usually used against mafia gangs – though many doubt whether the prosecutors will be able to make the charges stick, particularly as parliament refused to allow Fico's arrest.
+Former interior minister Robert Kalinak and Fico himself have been charged with running a criminal group – a charge usually used against mafia gangs – though many doubt whether the prosecutors will be able to make the charges stick, particularly as Parliament refused to allow Fico's arrest.

 Faced with this existential threat, Fico has become even more populist, leading demonstrations against COVID-19 restrictions, and likening the stationing of Nato soldiers in Slovakia to “welcoming the Wehrmacht”.
 As rising energy and food prices start to hit living standards, his support is only likely to increase.